Horvat Midras: Hiding complexes

 System #30 consists of a series of ancient water cisterns, later adapted as hiding places.
 It features a storage chamber supported by two pillars and two small rooms, all accessed via a sloped tunnel.
 System #31 links multiple cisterns through a winding tunnel system and includes two mikva'ot.
-Artifacts recovered from this system include coins from the time of Vespasian.
+Artifacts recovered from this system include coins from the time of Emperor Vespasian (r.
+69–79 CE).
 Another notable find is a silver pendant depicting a woman's face wearing a horned crown, likely representing the Egyptian goddess Isis.
 The pendant had been deliberately defaced, consistent with Jewish defacement of pagan images, a practice referenced in the Mishnah and seen elsewhere in Bar Kokhba-period finds.

 Rock-cut tombs

 At least fifteen rock-cut tombs were excavated in the vicinity of the site, most dating to the Second Temple period.
-The discovery of numerous ossuaries suggests that burial customs in the Judean Foothills were similar to those in Jerusalem and other regions.
+The discovery of numerous ossuaries suggests that burial customs in the Judaean Lowlands were similar to those in Jerusalem and other regions.
 One burial complex is particularly elaborate, featuring a vaulted entrance chamber with plastered and painted walls, leading to two inner chambers—one with burial niches (kokhim), sealed in antiquity with a round rolling stone, and the other containing arched loculi (arcosolia).
 Within the arcosolia were stone ossuaries, most of which were found broken, though one ossuary and a limestone sarcophagus survived intact in their original positions.
 Pottery fragments dating to the late Second Temple period and the time of the Bar Kokhba revolt were found at the tomb.